jstafford74/grid-crawler/README.md

     is the shortest path.
 In this application of the BFS algorithm, I allowed the search to go in every direction, including the diagonals.

+    In order to match the results of the algorithm to the rendering of the web page, there are 2 grids constructed: a calculation grid & a DOM grid.
+Each cell contains a value attribute that represents the location on the grid.
+Once the algorthm finds the endpoint, the class of each cell along the shortest route is changed to represent the color of the pathway.

-    This project is constructed using Html5, Bootstrap, Javascript & jQuery.
+    This project is constructed using Html5, Bootstrap, Javascript, jQuery & Font-Awesome.